 Author: Vicki M. Lambert, The Payroll Advisor

 - An employer must begin withholding for child support on the next payday that occurs after receiving a notice to withhold.
-Child support cannot exceed 50% of an employee's earnings.
-The amount withheld must be forwarded to the appropriate court or agency within seven business days of the employee's payday.
+The amount withheld must be forwarded to the appropriate court or agency within seven business days after the employee's payday.
 See Child Support Withholding.

 - Any employer served with a writ of garnishment against an employee's wages must respond by filing an answer providing certain information within 20 days of receipt.
 New Mexico law limits the amount of disposable income that is subject to creditor garnishment.
 See Creditor Garnishment Withholding.